by Brianna Flaherty

 This pose is like the ancestor of modern power posing.
 Standing at the top of your mat, step your left foot back about three feet and bend your right leg.
 Stretch your arms out to reach over your legs, and look past the tips of your front fingers.
 Make sure your front knee tracks over your front foot, so you’re working your glutes for better pelvic floor support.

 Place your feet wide on the mat and slowly lower your upper body, keeping your back long and protected.
 In a Wide-Legged Forward Fold you’re opening up your hamstrings and groin, which relieves tension in the pelvic floor but it’s important to move at your own pace to avoid injury.
-If the fold feels a little too intense, you can bend your knees, or use a prop (blocks, bolsters, blankets, or a pillow are great options) under your head for extra support.
+If the fold feels a little too intense, you can bend your knees, or use a prop (yoga blocks, bolsters, blankets, or a pillow are great options) under your head for extra support.
 Take time to find your breath, and incorporate small Cat-Cow movements to connect your awareness to your pelvic muscles.

 Stand with your feet mat-distance apart, and squat down.
 Press your elbows into your knees, heavy your tailbone, and lift your chest.
 Placing your hands together in prayer on your sternum will help you connect to the rise-and-fall of your inhales and exhales.
-You should aim to have a long back here, so you can really open up your pelvic floor.
+You should aim to have a long back here, so you can really open up your pelvic region.

 Wide-Legged Squat is a more challenging inner thigh and groin opener than Wide-Legged Forward Fold.
-If it’s too uncomfortable—never try to push through any pain!—you can always place a prop under your seat.
+If it’s too uncomfortable — never try to push through any pain! — you can always place a prop under your seat.

 This pose is all about resting and observing.
 Sit at the top of your mat with your legs crossed comfortably, then slowly lie back until you’re resting flat on your mat.
 Close your eyes, rest your arms at your sides, and give yourself a minute (or ten) to decompress and check in with your breath.